Skip to main content

 Who can view my research?

-You have complete control over who can view Marvin links.
-Choose to restrict access to your team, or enable external stakeholders to view research.
+Admins have complete control over who can view Marvin links.

-Admins can also choose the extent of data Viewers can access, as well as which team members can view Insights and Playlists.
+They can also choose the extent of data Viewers can access, as well as which team members can search for Insights and Playlists.

-Users who have access to the project where the file, clip, note or Playlist is stored will be able to view and edit notes, the transcript, etc.
+Anyone who has access to the project where the file, clip, note or Playlist is stored will be able to view and edit notes, the transcript, summary, and also the rest of the project.

 Users who do not have access to the project will not be able to view notes, make edits to the file, or run AI analysis on it.

-People who do not have access to the project will not be able to view notes, make edits to the file, or run AI analysis.
+They will not have access to the rest of the project and will not be able to view notes, make edits to the file, or run AI analysis.

-Admins can choose how much of the repository Viewers can access.
+Admins can choose how much research Viewers can surface.

-If you switch off this setting, Viewers can search and access data across the projects shared with them.
-They will be able to view notes, clips, files and recordings as well.
+If you switch off this setting, Viewers can search for all types of files across the projects shared with them.
+They will be able to surface notes, clips, files and recordings, in addition to Insights and Playlists.

 Share Insights and Playlists with the entire team